apiavare/blog/content/english/article/how-to-pack-your-backpack-properly-for-a-hike.md

 * Sleeping bag
 * Sleeping pad
-* Longwear that you need for sleep.
+* Long-wear that you need for sleep.
 * Down booties

 These squishy gears create an internal shock-absorption system for your back and you pack which makes comfortable when carrying.